NovaLynxie/CoraBot_Main/README.md

 *If you have v3 or older installed, please backup before upgrading or install in a different directory!*
 ### Requirements
 - Node.js v16 or higher - Discord.js v13 requires this!!
 - FFmpeg v4 or higher - For voice channel support.
-(Not Yet Implemented)
+(Experimental)
-- Privileged Intents enabled on Discord Bot User!
+- Privileged Intents enabled on your Discord Bot User!
+(See Priviledged Intents for more info)

 FFmpeg is required for all voice interactions to work correctly.